openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 This data is used internally to improve the forecast for your specific site.
 Configuration and channels can be set after checking the *Show advanced* checkbox.
 You need an item which reports the electric power for the specific rooftop.
-If this item isn't set no measures will be sent.
+If item isn't set no measures will be sent.
 As described in [Solcast Rooftop Measurement](https://legacy-docs.solcast.com.au/#measurements-rooftop-site) check in beforehand if your measures are *sane*.

-- item is delivering good values and they are stored in persistence
+- item is delivering correct values and they are stored in persistence
 - time settings in openHAB are correct in order to so measurements are matching to the measure time frame

-After the measurement is sent the `raw-tuning` channel is reporting the result.
+After measurement is sent the `raw-tuning` channel is reporting the result.

 ### Solcast Bridge Configuration